Chapter 1 – MURDER

 It was impossible to see or hear anything.
 Navarro typed the reset protocol and waited.
 The subsystem computer rebooted rapidly, but it didn’t resolve the issue.
 The screen and speaker remained filled with static.

-Navarro looked at his watch again.
-It was now reading 10:40 PM.
+Navarro looked at his watch.
+It now read 10:40 PM.
 Five minutes had passed.
 Soon, the system would restore itself.

 “We might need to reboot the entire system,” he noted.
 “In the meantime, send an NYPD team and a repair crew to the area.”